09.00 Departure on optional field trip to Aurubis Olen refinery

 Session VI: Keeping consumption on an upward track

 11.10 Global consumption analysis is it still all China?

 - Will it be largely the emerging markets that continue to drive demand growth in absolute terms?

-- Is consumption in new applications revitalising growth in the older established markets?
+- Is usage in new applications revitalising growth in the older established markets?

-- Does price and volatility still remain a threat in certain end-markets?
+- Do price and volatility still remain a threat in certain end-markets?